Skip to main content

 ParameterDescription

-domainNameThe name of the Domain that owns the Pipeline.
+domainNameThe name of the Domain that the Pipeline belongs to.

 Request Body